What is the UPennAlert Emergency Notification System?

 How will Penn use the UPennAlert emergency notification system?

-In the event of a major emergency affecting the Penn and University City community, you will receive an emergency communication on your phone numbers registered in the Penn Directory via text-message and voicemail, in addition to an email notification sent to your Penn email account, from the Division of Public Safety.
+In the event of a significant emergency affecting the Penn and University City community, you will receive an emergency communication on your phone numbers registered in the Penn Directory via text-message in addition to an email notification sent to your Penn email account.

 What other means will be used by Penn to communicate emergency information?